-Learning to ask the right questions is crucial when it comes to getting any type of divination session.
+Learning to ask the right questions is crucial for any divination session.

-It doesn’t matter if that session is by phone, in person, or through email.
-Knowing what to ask and how to ask it makes a big difference in how much you can potentially get out of your psychic reading.
+Whether that session is by phone, in person, or through email doesn’t matter.
+Knowing what and how to ask it greatly affects how much you can get from your psychic reading.

-In this blog post, I will look at the four types of questions that provide the best information in a tarot reading or psychic session.
-I will follow up with some final words about the importance of including timing elements in your questions.
+In this blog post, I will examine the four types of questions that provide the best information in a tarot reading or psychic session.
+I will follow up with some final words about including timing elements in your questions.

 Yes or No Questions